EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 Next we will talk about paths in Cypher.

-## **7. Example : Lets talk paths!**
+## **7. Example : Let's talk paths!**

 A path in Cypher is a variable that holds exactly what the name suggests.
 A path between two nodes.
 That can either be a 1st degree connection or a 100th degree connection.
-Lets see an example:
+Let's see an example:

 ```
 match path = ((p:Provider) <-- (c:Claim))